plasmacel/makekit/README.md

 # MakeKit

-MakeKit is a collection of CMake files and step-by-step guides to make the cross-platform compilation of modern C/C++ simple.
+MakeKit is a collection of CMake files, integration tools and step-by-step guides to make the cross-platform compilation of modern C/C++ simple.
 With the proper CMake files you can build your project on wide variety of platforms and compilers, while using an arbitrary IDE.
 MakeKit also helps to integrate your IDE with the CMake build system.

+MakeKit is strictly relies on the CMake build system, Ninja build generator, and the LLVM/clang compiler infrastructure to achieve:

+- Support of cross-platform compilation of modern C/C++
+- Support of parallel technologies like OpenMP, OpenCL and CUDA
+- Support of the cross-platform windowing framework Qt

-**The project is at a very early stage, so if you find any problem or you could simply add something to it, please contribute.**
+**The project is at a very early stage, so if you find any issue or you could simply add something, please contribute.**

-# I. CMake + Ninja Generator
+# I. CMake with Ninja Generator

 ### Windows